 A2 Hosting is very popular for its shared hosting plans.
 Their renewal cost goes from $8.99 to $24.99 per month.
 It’s the one that most projects will need – unless you have a site with huge traffic or need a special server setup, that is.

 They also offer managed WordPress hosting plans.
 These are shared hosting packages that are optimized for WordPress, come with some additional WordPress features (e.g. staging) and their support agents are WordPress experts.
-Managed WordPress hosting starts at $28.51 a month at A2 Hosting.
+A2 Hosting WordPress hosting users will also get automated backups and a free Jetpack License.
+Managed WordPress hosting starts at $23.99 a month at A2 Hosting.

 VPS stands for Virtual Private Server.
 It’s a way to divide a server into smaller individual (sub)servers.
 This means that you can configure it to your needs and you won’t have to share resources with other clients.
 They are a good match if you need something in between shared hosting and a dedicated server.
 A VPS at A2 Hosting goes from as little as $7.65 a month to around $200.